-Dr Katie Maver – Sessional GP Katie graduated from the University of Tasmania in 2007.
+Katie graduated from the University of Tasmania in 2007.
 After working in Australia, Katie came to NZ and completed her GP training in 2012.
 Katie’s interests include maternal and child health (including breastfeeding issues), skin cancer medicine and minor surgery.
 Katie has completed a Postgraduate Certificate in Women’s Health (University of Otago) and a Certificate in Dermoscopy (Skin Cancer College of Australasia).
 Outside of work Katie is busy with her two young children.
 Qualifications: MBBS Hons, FRNZCGP.

-Dr Sarah Richards – Sessional GP Sarah started to work for Tahunanui Medical Centre on a long term basis from 2 February 2016.
-Sarah completed her GP training in 2013, prior to which she worked in psychiatry.
+Sarah started to work for Tahunanui Medical Centre on a long term basis from 2 February 2016.
+Sarah completed her GP training in 2013.
 Sarah has 3 young children and is looking forward to working within her own community of Tahunanui.
 Qualifications: MBChB, MRNZCGP

 We are very fortunate to be a teaching practice for doctors who are undertaking specialist training in general practice.
 Our GP Registrars are fully qualified doctors, they spend 6 months with us and receive teaching from our staff, led by Stephen Neas, as well as seeing patients.
 The GP Registrars bring a variety of experience, many have previously been senior doctors in other specialities such as Psychiatry, General Medicine.
 We see their input as extremely valuable to our practice.

-Sue Driver (Nurse Team Leader), Emma Crook, Ann Russell, Deanna Vickers and locum nurse Tammy Sinclair
+Sue Driver (Nurse Team Leader), Emma Crook, Ann Russell, Deanna Vickers and Tammy Sinclair

 Tahunanui Medical Centre is a purpose built building in Nelson which was opened in 1980.
 The cedar cladding and unusual angles give it a relaxed non-medical feeling and allow it to fit into the beach-side environment of Tahunanui.